elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-the-syntax-for-defining-a-function-in-python.md

 seo:
   title: QuickTakes | Computer Science
   page_description: >-
-    Learn the syntax for defining a function in Python, including the use of the 'def' keyword, parameters, and the structure of the function body.
+    This content explains the syntax for defining a function in Python, including the use of the 'def' keyword, function naming, parameters, indentation, and provides a practical example.
   page_keywords: >-
-    Python, function definition, syntax, def keyword, parameters, function body, code reuse, example, docstring, programming
+    Python, function definition, def keyword, syntax, parameters, indentation, function body, docstring, code reuse, programming
 author: QuickTakes
 question: >-
     What is the syntax for defining a function in Python?